iheartradio/open-m3u8/README.md

 =======
 ## Build

-This is a Gradle 2.1 project.
-Build via
+This is a Gradle project.
+Known compatible gradle versions:

+- 2.1
+- 2.4

+Build and test via:
 ```
 gradle build
 ```
-which also executes the unit tests.
+The output can be found in the generated /build/libs/ dir.

 Cobertura is configured to report the line coverage:
 ```